Tax guide

 Is 44ADA the same as 44AD?

-Does ITR-4 avoid all records?
+Does ITR-4 avoid all record-keeping?

 Should I get CA review before filing?

-Use CA review when the facts are not routine, when there is refund or notice risk, or when the return includes capital gains, trading income, foreign assets, business income, regime changes, or AIS/TDS mismatch.
+CA review is sensible when the facts are not routine — when there is a refund risk, a notice in the background, capital gains, trading income, foreign assets, business income alongside professional income, a regime switch, or a significant mismatch between AIS and TDS certificates.

 CA technical review note

-For this topic, the reviewer should document the selected assessment year, taxpayer status, ITR form, income head, tax regime, source records, and the reason each major figure appears in the return.
-If the position depends on timing, such as Form 16 issue, AIS updates, TDS return processing, e-verification, revised-return deadline, or notice response window, write the date next to the decision.
+When reviewing a 44ADA and ITR-4 filing, document the selected assessment year, taxpayer status, ITR form chosen, income head, tax regime, source records, and the reason each significant figure appears in the return.
+If the position depends on timing — Form 16A issue date, AIS update cycle, TDS return processing, e-verification deadline, or a notice response window — note the relevant date alongside the decision.

-The minimum file should include the computation, portal downloads, source statements, challans, acknowledgement, and correspondence.
-The article should not be read as legal advice for a specific taxpayer without checking that taxpayer's documents.
+The minimum file should include the computation, portal downloads, source statements, challans, acknowledgement, and any correspondence.
+This article should not be treated as legal advice for a specific taxpayer without first reviewing that taxpayer's own documents.

 Final takeaway